httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 execute code in the background, without any document visible at all.

 Note: The descriptions below assume that workers must be same-origin with the documents that instantiate them.
-If this invariant changes, we'll need to take the worker's script's URI into account when determining their status.
+How to handle non-same-origin workers is out of scope of this document.

 #### Dedicated and Shared Workers {#dedicated-and-shared-requests}